 "We are not insisting on cash payment, neither are we asking for the full amount.
 Our position is that we'd release the vessel if they are able to get a bank to issue the bond to us," Ankomah said.

 Bondholders like NML Capital, which the left-leaning government of President Cristina Fernandez calls vulture funds, normally target foreign bank accounts held by state-run companies or government agencies.

-Defence lawyers said the ship, which is used as a training vessel, was running low on fuel and appealed to the court to allow refuelling to provide power for the crew, all of whom remain aboard.
+Defense lawyers said the ship, which is used as a training vessel, was running low on fuel and appealed to the court to allow refueling to provide power for the crew, all of whom remain aboard.

 The Libertad was visiting Ghana as part of a west African tour.
 It is due to sail to Angola next.

 (Reporting by Kwasi Kpodo; Editing by Joe Bavier and Robert Woodward)